On minimal coverings of groups by proper normalizers: Introduction and main results

-Based on the work of Neumann (see \cite{nu}), who showed that a group has a finite covering if and only if it has a finite non-cyclic homomorphic image, so it suffices to restrict our attention to finite groups when determining {\it normalizer covering} numbers.
-In the sequel, $p$ is a prime.
+\begin{rem} It suffices to restrict our attention to finite groups when determining {\it normalizer covering} numbers, since, by a result of B. H. Neumann \cite{nu}, a group admits a cover if and only if it has a finite noncyclic homomorphic image.
+So in the sequel $G$ is finite and $p$ is a prime divisor of $|G|$.

-In section 2, we prove some preliminary results and give a necessary and sufficient condition for a group having a {\it normalizer covering} (see Proposition \ref{fit}).
-In section 3, first we give a sufficient condition for a $p$-group $G$ having a {\it normalizer covering} and next we show that $\sigma_n(G)=p+1$ or 5.
-By this result, we can find the {\it normalizer covering} number for nilpotent groups.
-In \cite{cohn}, Cohn proved that $\sigma(G)=p+1$ for any non-cyclic $p$-group $G$ (see Theorem 2).
-But our proof is longer and different from Cohn's proof.
-Note that there are some $2$-groups $G$ with $\sigma_n(G)=5$, for example, consider $G=AllSmallGroups(2^5,IsAbelian,false)[44]$ in the software $GAP$ \cite{gap}.